“When we become a Sofeast client, how is our project managed?”

 Your project manager aims to make it easy for you to know the status of your project at all times.
 Here’s how:

-- Your PM will report to you daily.
+- Your PM will report to you regularly.

-- We use web-based collaboration tools such as Trello, Airtable, or Asana, rather than communicating back and forth in long email threads.
+- We adapt to use your project management or collaboration tools such as Trello, Airtable, or Asana, rather than communicating back and forth in long email threads.

 - The project’s ‘next steps’ are planned in advance and made visible.
 Ideally, you can always see our thinking.